xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 **Each pull request should address a single concern whenever practical.**

-Avoid:

-- feature + unrelated refactoring
-- bug fix + unrelated cleanup
-- documentation update + unrelated code changes
-- "while I was here" changes

-Focused pull requests are easier to understand, review, test, and merge.
+Focused pull requests are easier to understand, review, test, merge, and revert if necessary.
 A mixed pull request cannot be accepted or rejected as a unit: if the cleanup is fine but the feature needs another round, everything waits, including the cleanup.

 #### Keep pull requests reasonably small {#keep-pull-requests-reasonably-small}